Extremal K\"ahler metrics on blowups: The existence of extremal metrics on blowups

 \end{proposition}

 \begin{proof}

-The idea of the reduction to the projective case is due to Sz\'ekelyhidi \cite[Proposition 35]{gabor-blowups2}.
+The idea we use of reducing to the projective case is due to Sz\'ekelyhidi \cite[Proposition 35]{gabor-blowups2}.
 Indeed, when viewing these invariants as integrals rather than algebro-geometric invariants through Proposition \ref{donaldson-ag-dg}, all calculations are local around the exceptional divisor, and our definition of the metric $\omega_{\epsilon}$ is that it is a glued-in copy of the Burns-Simanca metric on $\Bl_0 \C^n$.
-Since we use the same metric around in the exceptional divisor in both the projective and non-projective settings, the formulae in the projective case imply those in the general case.
+Since we use the same metric around in the exceptional divisor in both the projective and non-projective settings, the formulae in the projective case imply those in the general case. \end{proof}

-By continuity all of these formulae also extend to the case that $u$ is irrational.
-For example, in calculating the expansion of the norms a term of interest is which is clearly continuous in $u$. \end{proof}

 This allows the calculation of the Futaki invariant on blowups, which is straightforward from Proposition \ref{prop:algebraic-expansions}.

 \begin{corollary}\cite[Corollary 29]{gabor-blowups1} The Futaki invariant is a quotient of polynomials in $\epsilon$ which has the following expansion.